rafaelfsilva/1000genome-sequential/README.md

 ### Instructions to run a single program of the workflow:

-The following instructions assume at least a successful run of the workflows has been completed:
+The following instructions assume at least a successful run of the workflows has been completed.

+From the `1000genome-sequential` folder run the following:

 ```
 $ cd data/20130502
-$
+$ individuals.py ALL.chr1.250000.vcf 1 1 1001 3000
 ```